 - While I don’t think having listings outside of your farm or neighborhood area hurts, what HELPS is to be the neighborhood or geographic location expert.
 I would NOT split up marketing dollars for prospecting postcards over that line.
 I would make sure to know what the boundaries of the areas where and stay inside them for maximum effect.

-So, should you be freaking out that your Realtor marketing is going be decimated by AgentMatch, um…no!
+So, should you be freaking out that your real estate marketing is going be decimated by AgentMatch, um…no!
 But are there things that you could do even before it gets to you to improve your chances?
 Heck yes!!!